 This prospectus is part of a registration statement on Form S-3 that we have filed with the Securities and Exchange Commission using a "shelf" registration process.
-Under this shelf registration process, the selling unitholders may, from time to time, sell up to an aggregate of 4,345,575 common units representing limited partner interests in one or more offerings as described in this prospectus.
+Under this shelf registration process, the selling unitholders may, from time to time, sell up to an aggregate of 6,414,820 senior subordinated series C units representing limited partner interests in Crosstex Energy, L.P. and up to 6,414,820 common units representing limited partner interests in Crosstex Energy, L.P. and into which the senior subordinated series C units will automatically convert, in one or more offerings as described in this prospectus.